-No doubt, if you have over $500,000 in medical bills, you have a lot to write about.
-But summarizing the medical records and laying out every single significant and insignificant element of plaintiff’s intangible damages is just not worth the trouble.
-You are just not getting the adjuster’s attention with a 15 page letter.
-I really think some personal injury lawyers write these treatise demand letters to justify what they think is going to be their fee in the case, fearing the “what did you do for me to earn all of this money?” question.
-Heads up: a long demand letter is not going to solve this for you if that question does arise.
+If you have over $500,000 in medical bills, you have a lot to write about.
+But summarizing the medical records and laying out every single significant and insignificant element of the plaintiff’s intangible damages is just not worth the trouble.
+You are just not getting the adjuster’s attention with a 15-page letter.
+I really think some personal injury lawyers write these treatise demand letters to justify what they think will be their fee in the case, fearing the “what did you do for me to earn all of this money?” question.
+Heads up: a lengthy demand letter will not solve this for you if that question arises.
 (And there are good answers to the question.)

 - 10 Dos and Don’ts of Writing a Personal Injury Settlement Demand Letter (and tons of sample letters)

 - How Much to Ask for When Writing a Demand Letter

 - How Long Until Insurance Company Responds to Demand Letter

 - How much should I ask for in a demand letter?

 Normally in law and in life, wasted hard work is just that.
 Wasted hard work.
 But interminably lengthy demand letters can be paradoxically harmful, particularly if you don’t know what you are doing and don’t have a history of trying cases against that insurance company.
 Worse still, if you don’t understand the medicine or understand what is an appropriate element of damages, you are making it even more clear that you don’t have the skill or the will to try the case.
 In big personal injury cases, the insurance company suspects – often correctly – that the attorney has a lot personally at stake in the cases.
 (Truth is, lawyers should not be handling cases that will make or break their year, but that is a story for another day.)
 These are clues to the insurance company that no matter how far you stick out your chest, you are never in a million years going to try the case and you are just trying to get as much as you can to settle.
 I think the size of the letter should be commensurate with the plaintiff’s damages.